 So, unlike married couples, common-law partners must provide documentation to prove they have cohabited for at least 12 months.
 As immigration consultants, we can make sure the documentation you provide is coherent and relevant.

 We understand that obtaining a permanent resident visa for your common-law partner is a significant event in your life.
-With many years of experience in spouse and common-law partner sponsorship applications, we put our best efforts into preparing a complete and robust application, since errors or omissions can cause delays or even lead to complications.
+With many years of experience in spouse and common-law partner sponsorship applications, we are committed to preparing a complete and robust application since errors or omissions can cause delays or even the application’s rejection.